 Pulse.
 The TIG pulse creates two amp values, a high and a low value that cycle back and forth between each other while welding.
 The upper amperage is called the "Welding Amps" (sometimes referred to as "Peak" current.)
-The lower amperage is called "TIG Pulse Amps" (sometimes called "background" or "base" current).
+The lower amperage is called "Pulse Amps" (sometimes called "background" or "base" current).
 Pulse has several uses and can be used to control arc directability, arc cone width, heat spread, penetration and even weld appearance.
 It is particularly useful on metals that are prone to structural deterioration or burn through.
-Pulse creates a lower Amp average, and "felt heat" by varying one or more of several adjustable parameters of the pulse This welder features several adjustable parameters that affect Pulse operation:
+Pulse creates a lower Amp average, and "felt heat" by varying one or more of several adjustable parameters of the pulse This welder features several adjustable parameters that affect the pulse operation:

 - 1. Pulse Amps (Base).
 Base Amps is the low Amperage value of the pulse.
 When you adjust the base Amps in pulse mode, you are actually setting a ratio of base Amps to peak welding Amps.
 Base amps are expressed as a percentage of Peak welding Amps.
 So, when you set base amps, you are only setting it as a percentage, not the actual Amps.
 As you increase Peak welding Amperage through the use of the foot pedal, or the panel control, the pulse will maintain the same ratio of Base to Peak welding Amps, raising the base Amps automatically.
 To illustrate: Adjust the Peak (main welding) Amps, to 100.
 Set the base Amps to 50%.
 This will yield a 50 Amp value for the base Amps.
-The foot pedal controls both Peak welding Amperage and Base Pulse Amperage simultaneously, using the pre-set ratio. - 2.
-Pulse Frequency.
+The foot pedal controls both Peak welding Amperage and Base Pulse Amperage simultaneously, using the pre-set ratio. - Pulse Frequency.
 Pulse speed or frequency as it is referred to is measured in the standard unit "Hertz."
 Simply, it is the number of pulses per second that occur.
-Pulse frequency controls the arc constriction and also helps with heat management..
-A slower pulse frequency around 1 to 3 hertz gives the "stacked dime" appearance.
-At higher frequencies the "stacked" appearance will be lost while heat control is maximized. - 3.
-Pulse Time On (Balance).
+Pulse frequency controls the arc constriction and also helps with heat management.
+A slower pulse frequency around 1 to 3 hertz gives the "stacked dime"

+appearance.
+At higher frequencies the "stacked" appearance will be lost while heat control is maximized.

+3. Pulse Time On (Balance).
 Pulse Balance is the percentage (%) of time that the pulse stays in the TIG (Peak) pulse Amp stage of the cycle.
 Increasing the Pulse time-on will increase the duration the Peak Amp stage of the cycle which in turn will increase the heat and will increase penetration.
-Pulse Balance is also known in the industry as duty cycle.
+Pulse Balance is also known in the industry as "duty cycle".
 For welding purposes the term "Pulse Time On" is used here.

 Setting up the pulse is not a process where a fixed adjustment procedure can be assigned or rigidly recommended.
 Changes to frequency, balance, and time will skew the final result.
 A slow pulse with a equal 50% pulse time on and somewhere around a 50-75% Pulse Base Amp setting is typically used to help with timing the addition of filler metal to the weld puddle.
-A higher pulse frequency level that is combined with variations in Pulse Time On and a narrow/ wider ratio can be used to prevent burn through and speed up welding on thin materials.
-It can also help maintain a proper bead profile on a thin edge weld or prevent burn through on extremely thin metal.
-A fast pulse speed will make fine ripples in the weld while a slow pulse speed will give a much more coarse, but visually appealing result.
-There are limitless ways to adjust the pulse.
-Regardless of how you choose to adjust the pulse, always keep in mind, that the basic purpose of the pulse is to average the heat input while maintaining penetration and welding speed.
+A higher pulse frequency